Inter&Co Sets Eyes on Rest of LatAm, Europe After US Expansion

 As Inter & Co grows its footprint, Menin faces the dual challenge of adapting to the competitive US financial landscape while meeting the distinct needs of Brazilian and Latin users.
 With US expansion firmly on the agenda, Menin has been leveraging strategic alliances, like a marketing partnership with the Orlando City Soccer Club, to build awareness and capture market share.

 Through this multifaceted approach, Inter aims to reshape digital banking and deliver a streamlined, cross-border financial experience for clients across the Americas, and eventually in Europe, starting with Portugal and Spain.
+Inter notes, however, that these plans are not part of the company’s immediate future.

 The following conversation has been edited for length and clarity.